 The Foundation has executed an Operating Agreement with the University for the purpose of establishing the relationships between the entities and to facilitate the accomplishment of their mutual goals.
 Pursuant to the contract terms, the Foundation agrees to: 1) handle the fund raising activities for the University; 2) disburse the funds raised for its own operating costs and to benefit the University's programs in accordance with the donors' wishes; 3) administer Digger Athletic Association and 4) participate in University functions at the request of its Chancellor.
-During the fiscal year ended June 30, 2015, the Foundation transferred a total of \$3,514,818 to the University.
-At June 30, 2015 there was a payable of \$56,074 owing to the University.
+Under the terms of that agreement, the University paid \$200,000 for services provided by the Foundation.
 The President of the Foundation is also a Vice-Chancellor with the University.
-During the fiscal year ended June 30, 2015, the University for compensation for the President of the Foundation.
-The Foundation transferred \$88,833 to the University for the Vice Chancellor compensation.
+During the fiscal year ended June 30, 2016, the University paid \$157,441 for compensation for the President of the Foundation.
+The Foundation transferred \$88,819 to the University for the Vice Chancellor compensation.